3 Ways to Answer ‘What Are Your Weaknesses?’ in a Job Interview

-Our friends at NerdWallet suggest practicing these three answers to blow your interviewer away, plus they share a few tips on how to prepare your own killer response:
+Our friends at NerdWallet suggest practicing these three answers to blow your interviewer away:

 Answering “What are your weaknesses?” is a great chance to show how you take initiative and deal with setbacks.
-Take this opportunity to share how you met an obstacle in the past.
+Take this opportunity to share how you’ve met an obstacle in the past.